The Center for International Studies offers programs in:

 A visa is a travel authorization document that allows you to enter a foreign country.
 You may or may not need a visa, depending on which country you intend to visit.
 The Center for International Studies staff can assist you in determining if you need a visa.

 Through careful planning and the help of the ASU Center for International Studies, studying abroad doesn’t have to be very expensive.
-For example, in the academic year programs, you pay ASU tuition and fees.
-We also offer scholarships to every participant, and you can also use your existing scholarships and financial aid.
+For example, in the academic semester or year programs, you pay ASU tuition and fees.
+You can use your existing scholarships and financial aid.

 You can study just about anything abroad.
 You can take classes to satisfy general requirements or take courses as part of your major or minor.

 All students who participate in ASU-sponsored study abroad programs must purchase ASU’s mandatory insurance policy.
-This insurance coverage includes Emergency Medical Evacuation (EME) and Repatriation of Remains (RR).
 For more information, visit our health and safety page.

 Each program varies, but the majority of programs take place at universities, so students reside in campus residence halls.
 Other travel may require hotels, hostels and other accommodations.